Shangri-La (Sonny Stitt album)

-Shangr-La is an album by the saxophonist Sonny Stitt featuring the organist Don Patterson recorded in 1964 and released on the Prestige label.
+Shangri-La is an album by the saxophonist Sonny Stitt featuring the organist Don Patterson recorded in 1964 and released on the Prestige label.

 Reception

-Allmusic awarded the album three stars, writing, "Shangri-La doesn't particularly stand out from other, similar albums he made at the time with organ, but it's a respectable set with both uptempo swingers and ballads."
+The editors of AllMusic awarded the album three stars, and writer Richie Unterberger stated: "Shangri-La doesn't particularly stand out from other, similar albums he made at the time with organ, but it's a respectable set with both uptempo swingers and ballads."

+A reviewer for Billboard noted that Patterson and James provide "first-rate support" to Stitt, and commented: "The tempos run the gamut from soulful to vibrant.
+It's all great jazz."

+A writer for Negro Digest remarked: "Stitt has remained one of the most baffling... figures on the jazz scene.
+Nowhere is this more apparent than in...
+Shangri-La...
+The spark is still there, but the flame is missing.
+Where excitement is called for, there is often tedium."

 Track listing

 All compositions by Sonny Stitt except as noted.